-Bipartisan tax deal could expand Child Tax Credit and extend business tax breaks
+Bipartisan tax deal could expand child tax credit and extend business tax breaks

 Top lawmakers on the Senate and House tax writing committees announced a deal on a temporary expansion of the child tax credit alongside a series of business tax breaks.

-The committees have been discussing the package for months, and hope to move it soon as a stand alone bill, or potentially attached to a stopgap spending bill.
-The independent Joint Committee on Taxation estimates the plan could roughly $70 - 80 billion.
+The committees have been discussing the package for months, and hope to move it soon as a standalone bill, or potentially attached to a stopgap spending bill.
+The independent Joint Committee on Taxation estimates the plan could cost roughly $70-80 billion.
 Aides expect they could cover the cost by overhauling a COVID relief tax credit to save about the same amount in revenue for the government.

 "Fifteen million kids from low-income families will be better off as a result of this plan, and given today's miserable political climate, it's a big deal to have this opportunity to pass pro-family policy that helps so many kids get ahead," Wyden said in a written statement on Monday.

-The legislation was negotiated by two of the four top tax writers in Congress but it is unclear if the plan can win support of top leaders and other lawmakers who had previously been involved in crafting Child Tax Credit policy.
+The legislation was negotiated by two of the four top tax writers in Congress but it is unclear if they will be able to win sufficient support to pass the legislation.

+Senate Majority Leader Chuck Schumer, D-N.Y., embraced the deal Tuesday afternoon in a speech on the Senate floor.

+"I support this bipartisan tax framework because it makes important progress to expand the child tax credit, helps address our affordable housing crisis and helps keep U.S. businesses competitive against the Chinese Communist Party," Schumer said.
+"As everyone knows it takes bipartisan support to get things done so I hope our Republican Senate colleagues are willing to work with us to keep this process going."

-Sen. Mike Crapo, R-Idaho, the top Republican on the Finance Committee called the bill "thoughtful starting point" in a statement released Tuesday.
+Sen. Mike Crapo, R-Idaho, the top Republican on the finance committee, called the bill a "thoughtful starting point" in a statement released Tuesday.
 Crapo said he was committed to working on the issue and did not endorse the plan.

 "With the tax filing season approaching, there is a short timeline to advance tax legislation that can pass both the House and Senate," Crapo said in a statement.
 "I will continue working with my Senate colleagues to build broad, bipartisan support for a tax package that provides appropriate relief for working families and businesses."

-Others have been more open.
-A few Senate Democrats cheered the progress made in the deal.
+Several Senate Democrats have shared Schumer's support, cheering the progress made in the deal.

 Business credits could expand appeal to Republicans